postsharp/Metalama.Documentation/conceptual/deployment/deployment.md

 # Deployment and Configuration

-This section describes the component parts that make up Metalama, how to install them, and how to configure Metalama before use.
+This section describes the components that make Metalama, how to install them, and how to configure Metalama before use.

 | Article | Description |
 |---------|-------------|